ibm-cloud-docs/secure-enterprise/deploy-regions.md

 {: step}

 1. In the **Details** section, review the information and make sure the `Example Corp infrastructure dev` environment is selected.
-1. From the **Security** section, confirm the correct authentication method is selected based on what you added to the environment.
+1. From the **Security** section, confirm that the correct authentication method is selected based on what you added to the environment.
 1. During validation, a Code Risk Analyzer scan is run on your architecture.
 In the Security and compliance controls area, select **Architecture default** to use the default controls that the owner of the deployable architecture added when they onboarded it.
 For more information about using **Architecture default** controls, see [Configuring the architecture](/docs/secure-enterprise?topic=secure-enterprise-config-project#how-to-config).
 1. From the **Configure architecture** section, enter values for the required input variables for the deployable architecture configuration:

-    1. Enter the name of an existing key in the `existing_ssh_key_name` input, for example, `existing-ssh-key-dallas`.
+    1. Enter the name of an existing key in the `existing_ssh_key_name` input, for example `existing-ssh-key-dallas`.
     1. Select **us-south** as the region to deploy the resources.
     1. Enter `us-south` as the prefix to use for naming conventions.